-T cells represent the target of many immunotherapies, including checkpoint inhibitors, bi-specific T cell engagers, and immune agonists (1).
-Additionally, T cells themselves have been investigated as therapies either using chimeric antigen receptor addition or autologous adoptive transfer in hematological malignancies (2).
-In solid tumors, although some success has been achieved by checkpoint inhibitors targeting programmed death protein-1 (PD-1), cytotoxic lymphocyte antigen-4 (CTLA-4), and lymphocyte activation gene-3, most approaches have not increased overall survival (3,4).
-Furthermore, approaches to activate T cells to kill cancer can induce severe immune-related adverse events, and in some cases, lead to death (5).
+cells represent the target of many immunotherapies, including checkpoint inhibitors, bispecific T-cell engagers, and immune agonists (1).
+Additionally, T cells themselves have been investigated as therapies using either chimeric antigen receptor addition or autologous adoptive transfer in hematologic malignancies (2).
+In solid tumors, although some success has been achieved by checkpoint inhibitors targeting programmed death protein 1 (PD-1), cytotoxic lymphocyte antigen 4, and lymphocyte activation gene 3, most approaches have not increased overall survival (3,4).
+Furthermore, approaches to activate T cells to kill cancer can induce severe immune-related adverse events and, in some cases, lead to death (5).

 The dynamic and spatially heterogeneous nature of immune responses makes predicting and monitoring immune activation difficult in vivo.
-Currently, imaging approaches to monitor response include quantifying therapeutic targets (i.e. PD-L1), the presence of immune cells (i.e. CD8) or T cell activation.
-Although the presence of therapeutic target and T cells are necessary, they alone are not sufficient, as other immunosuppressive factors may abrogate anti-tumor response.
-T cell activation ultimately represents the integral of the pro- and anti-tumoral signaling within a tumor, providing a simplified readout of a complex process, including antigen presentation, T cell priming, antigen recognition and appropriate co-stimulatory signal transduction (6).
-Given the whole-body, non-invasive, and quantitative nature of positron emission tomography (PET) imaging, many groups have developed novel imaging agents for interrogating various aspects of the T cell response.
-In this review, we will cover the recent advances in imaging activated T cells.
-In general, the approaches to monitoring activated T cells have been focused on several differentiating aspects of activated T cells, including metabolism, secreted molecules, and surface receptors.
-The strengths and weaknesses of each target, as well as current imaging agents and approaches will be reviewed herein.
+Currently, imaging approaches to monitoring response include quantifying therapeutic targets (i.e., programmed death ligand 1), the presence of immune cells (i.e., CD8), or T-cell activation.
+Although the presence of a therapeutic target and T cells are necessary, they alone are not sufficient, as other immunosuppressive factors may abrogate antitumor response.
+T-cell activation ultimately represents the integral of the pro- and antitumoral signaling within a tumor, providing a simplified readout of a complex process, including antigen presentation, T-cell priming, antigen recognition, and appropriate costimulatory signal transduction (Fig. 1) (6).
+Given the whole-body, noninvasive, and quantitative nature of PET imaging, many groups have developed novel imaging agents for interrogating various aspects of the T-cell response.
+In this review, we cover the recent advances in imaging of activated T cells.
+In general, the approaches to monitoring activated T cells have focused on several differentiating aspects of activated T cells, including metabolism, secreted molecules, and surface receptors.
+The strengths and weaknesses of each target, as well as current imaging agents and approaches, will be reviewed.
 Finally, future directions and potential next-generation targets will be examined.